Zoo Interchange: Freeway system construction, post World War II to the 1960s

 Following the end of World War II, the city of Milwaukee began experiencing economic and population growth.
 Traffic on the city streets doubled from 1945 to 1952.
-Roads quickly became overloaded resulting in long delays and increased accidents.
+There was a perception of the roads being overloaded resulting in long delays and increased accidents.
 In 1951, the city hired consultants Amman and Whitney to do a traffic study and find a solution that would satisfy the city's needs for the increasing traffic.
 The firm recommended the construction of a 20.4 mi freeway system, which was approved by the city in 1952 and began in 1953.
 A major component of the new highway system was the Zoo Interchange, located to the west of downtown.
 By the summer of 1963, work crews were in a rush to have the interchange finished by the end of that year's construction season, resulting in its completion that fall.
 The interchange formed a major connection between the Milwaukee area freeways and the rest of the Interstate Highway System, and its completion was regarded as a milestone for the Milwaukee highway system.
 Engineers had debated between a right-hand-only design and a directional design, but ultimately chose the directional.
 This design featured entrance and exit ramps on both sides, such that drivers going to a roadway on the left exited to the left and drivers going to a roadway on the right exited to the right.
 The maximum capacity was 115,000 vehicles per day.